 Fishing effort should be held at constant 1950 levels from 1861-1950.
 It should then follow the standard historical reconstruction from 1950-2006 typically used by the model, using reconstructed effort or economic forcings as appropriate.
 Effective effort should be held constant following 2005 in all simulations.
 For models that include acidification effects, all simulations should include ocean acidification in accordance with the respective climate scenario.
+For further information about global ocean input data from the ocean models CESM1-BEC, GFDL-ESM2M and IPSL-CM5A-LR, please see Section [2.2.

-Climate scenarios picontrol Pre-industrial climate and 286ppm CO 2 concentration.
-The climate data for the entire period (1661-2299) are unique - no (or little) recycling place. historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO 2 concentration from RCP6.0. rcp85 Future climate and CO2 concentration from RCP8.5.
-Human influences scer narios nosoc No fishing. histsoc histsoc Historical reconstruction of fishing starting in 1950.
+Climate scenario OS picontrol Pre-industrial climate and 286ppm CO 2 concentration.
+The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data has taken place. historical Historical climate and CO 2 concentration. rcp26 Future climate and $CO_2$ concentration from RCP2.6. rcp60 Future climate and $CO_2$ concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
+Human influence tes scenarios nosoc No fishing. histsoc Historical reconstruction of fishing starting in 1950.
 2005soc Fishing fixed at year 2005 levels.